 Although they look healthy during their adult stage, taking them to the vet at least once a year would be helpful.
 An annual check-up can help head off potentially serious illness that might show no signs as cats can be stoic.
 Some vaccines need a second shot or booster shots ever after a few years to reactivate its effect.

 Wellness visits offer a perfect opportunity for you to discuss with your vet any issues your cat is behaving or showing.
 Some can be behavioral in nature or might be related to aging or diet.
+For example, your cat may need a spill proof water bowl because they find water more fun to play with than drink.
 According to studies, there are over half of all American pets, including cats, are overweight.
 Thus, seeing the vet at least once a year ensures you don’t turn a blind eye to your gradually-ballooning cat.

 Most non-core vaccines, such as Chlamydophila felis, Bordetella Bronchiseptica, and Feline Giardia, have booster shots annually, but only for those cats at risk for the particular disease.
 Your vet will advise if your cats have relative risks based on their lifestyle.
 The vet will also help you layout an effective vaccination schedule based on your cat’s individual needs.

 The maximum life a cat may reach is 14 years.
 Those cats ages seven years and above are considered seniors and need to see a vet twice a year to check for signs of age-related diseases that can come on quickly.
 Some diseases can become quite serious in a year, which is why twice-annual appointments are necessary.